On The Road Again

 Tucson finally gave up a much-welcomed Starbucks mocha, which is fuel on most trips.
 Once we reached Benson, Arizona the traffic had thinned out; not as many cars and just as many trucks.
 Our plan was to have lunch at a Subway in Wilcox, Arizona.
 Turned out it was in a truck stop, so we moved on to a Burger King.

 Crossing into New Mexico gave us better roads and a little construction.
 Finally, Las Cruces and our motel showed up.
-After searching the internet for an evening meal, we decided on La Posta De Mesilla Had diner there sometime in the past at remains excellent.
+After searching the internet for an evening meal, we decided on La Posta De Mesilla.
+We have had diner there in the past and remains excellent.
 Tonight, we shared an Appetizer, deciding to save ourselves for tomorrow night when we would return when friends.

 All in all, not a bad day.
 Learned a little something that may be useful for a trip in 2025.